Instructions for Curing Your Pizza Oven

 - Without insulation, it can present a fire and safety hazard;

-- After cure, your oven can reach temperatures in excess of 1000 deg F, so if you cure it, then do your stucco facade, the first time you cook pizza the stucco will also have water that tries to dry and cure causing it crack and possibly ruin your seal on the oven.
+- After curing, your oven can reach temperatures in excess of 1,000° F, so if you cure it, then do your stucco facade, the first time you cook pizza, the stucco will also have water that tries to dry and cure causing it to crack and possibly ruin your seal on the oven.

 3-When can I start my curing process?